Life Goes On

 Life does move on.
 If we exclude the dramatic devastation that Jack went through in his four years all alone on that island and the fact that not being with her for all this time was not a choice he had, the simple truth is that people do move on, and that is just life.

-On another note, still relevant to the idea of being physically and emotionally disconnected from your daily world, yet not so relevant to the idea of permanently relocating.
-I spent the last weekend (around 48 hrs) in total isolation from my world, with no network connection (no phone, no emails or social media), while being on a hiking trip in the outdoors of Salalah in Oman.
-I went off to this trip with another 17 strangers whom I never met before (well, except for two people) and we had to work together as friends and as a team, which turned out to be one of the best things I have done in a while.
-The idea of trying something totally new with zero connection to your daily life or the world as you know it, in pursuit to explore new heights and experience new ways of life, is just fulfilling and enriching in ways I did not know existed.
-Of course with the rule of six degrees of separation, it turns out somehow we are all somehow connected through a mutual friend or colleague or more.
-As one of our guides said, such trips always brings the best in people, and that was really spot on, as the upbeat energy, the positive attitude and high spirit everyone had was just amazing, and made it a fun and joyful trip for all of us.
+The idea of trying something totally new, with zero connection to your daily life or the world as you know it, in pursuit of exploring new heights and experiencing new ways of life, is just fulfilling and enriching in ways I did not know existed.
+Of course, with the rule of six degrees of separation, it turns out we are all somehow connected through a mutual friend or colleague, or more.
+As one of our guides said, such trips always bring out the best in people, and that was really spot on, as the upbeat energy, the positive attitude, and the high spirit everyone had were amazing and made it a fun and joyful trip for all of us.

-Food for Thought
+Food for Thought:-

-• Always be grateful for the simple things in life, that’s your source of happiness
+• Always be grateful for the simple things in life.
+That’s your source of happiness.

 • Life is too short to live from the side bench only